Skip to main content

 Today, you can still seek out the benefits of the People’s Pools after your own day of hiking.
 You can move about the spring for cooler or warmer spots depending on what you prefer.

 From the hut, you could also hike to Strútslaug, one of the most remote pools in Iceland.
 Relax after your trek, warm up and savor the landscape.
-You’ll have amazing views of Strútur mountain from here.
+You have clear views of Strútur mountain from this spot.

 People bathing in the natural hot springs at Landmannalaugar